 Gyros keep giving non-zero readings as long as the rotation continues.
 However, when the rotation stops, the gyro goes silent, because, as far as it is concerned, everything is as it should be.

 The function of the 3D accelerometer is to measure the orientation of a drone relative to earth’s surface.
-It works by sensing the acceleration of gravity using the same technology that is also behind gyroscopes, MEMS (Micro Electro-Mechanical Systems).
+It works by sensing the acceleration of gravity using the same technology, which is also behind gyroscopes, MEMS (Micro Electro-Mechanical Systems).
 These tiny electro-mechanical structures can interface to electronics, allowing engineers to build some pretty amazing stuff on an extremely small space.

 Now, here is a great video which shows you exactly how an accelerometer works.
 This uses a mobile phone but the principle is the same for drones.